-In effort to ensure the safety of all members of the Helena College community, Discrimination, Harassment, Sexual Misconduct, Stalking and Retaliation of any kind is a violation of our community standards.
+In effort to ensure the safety of all members of the Helena College community, sexual misconduct of any kind is a violation of our community standards.
 The college, through its 100.3 policy (100.3) will pursue strong disciplinary action through its own channels, including the possibility of suspension and dismissal from the College should a member be found responsible of a policy violation(s) by another member of the college community.
-A student found responsible for a policy violation will be subject to the procedures set forth in the Helena College Student Code of Conduct Disciplinary Procedures Student Handbook.
-Employees found responsible of a policy violation are subject to procedures set forth in the individuals Collective Bargaining agreement, if such agreement exists.
+A student found responsible for a policy violation will be subject to the procedures set forth in the Helena College Student Code of Conduct Disciplinary Procedures 2015 Student Handbook

-If you are a victim of violence, seek support from some you trust immediately.
+If you are a victim of sexual or domestic violence, seek support from some you trust immediately.
 There are local Helena and national resources available to you and are there to help you get medical attention and provide the opportunity to report the assault or rape.

-Montana Coalition Against Domestic

-Violence and Sexual Assault, 406-443-7794,

-and the Friendship Center 406-442-6800, are excellent local resources.
+Montana Coalition Against Domestic Violence and Sexual Assault, 406-443-7794, and the Friendship Center 406-442-6800, are excellent local resources.